IkedaLab-Daniel/study-notes-vault/github-foundation-p2/Module-4.md

 - Testing: Thoroughly test scripts in a controlled environment before deployment.
 - Logging: Implement detailed logging to track changes and facilitate troubleshooting.
 - Version Control: Use version control systems (like Git) to manage script revisions and collaborate with team members.

+## Unit 6: Quiz

+## Unit 7: Summary
+GitHub supplies administrators with the tools they can use flexibly to control and protect their company's GitHub usage.
+Administrators can set up authentication schemes and enforce organization-wide or enterprise-wide policies.
+They can also design cascading permission structures that represent the natural groupings within the company.

+Hierarchical levels like teams, organizations, and enterprises enable ways of setting up and controlling authentication and other security measures.
+Permission levels allow for fine-grained control of specific tasks.
+Repository permissions apply to individual users or teams of users and cascade to child teams.

+Without these types of administrative controls, it would be impossible to adequately secure a company's GitHub implementation.

+GitHub administrators perform vital tasks that ensure the security and viability of company repositories.